imseandavis/Raspberry_Bush/Builds/readme.md

-# This is a list of all the build files needed for each of the builds.
+# Breakdown of the setup file goes here